 Cases are normally presented to a two-member panel, composed of one attorney and a physician appointed for the case.
 The MICP panel is empowered to issue a ruling on malpractice and on damages.
 The hearing and the decision are confidential.
 No transcript or written record is made of the MICP hearing.
 The hearings normally take several hours.

 Find Out If You Have A Claim.
-Talk To Jan Weinberg Today.
+Talk To Me Today.

-Contact Jan Weinberg for a FREE consultation to discuss your case.
-Medical malpractice cases are sent for confidential review by qualified physicians, at my expense.
-As in other contingency fee cases, if suit is filed in your case, my office, the Law Offices of Jan M. Weinberg, will advance all the costs of the litigation.
+Contact my law firm, Law Offices of Jan M. Weinberg, for a free consultation to discuss your case.
+Medical malpractice cases are sent for confidential review by qualified physicians at my expense.
+As in other contingency fee cases, if a suit is filed in your case, my office will advance all the costs of the litigation.
 Should you have questions concerning the fees or costs in medical malpractice cases, feel free to discuss them with me.
-Call 808-523-9477 to discuss your options.
+Call 808-829-3466 to discuss your options.
 Serving the people of Hawaii for more than 30 years.